Aditya-Sheokand/Mini-Portfolio-Website/README.md

-# Mini-Portfolio-Website
+# Mini-React Projects
-In this Repo I used HTML5,CSS3.
-For adding responsiveness I used Flex-box and Grid for layouts.
+In this Repo I used React and tailwind.